McDonald Lake (Saskatchewan): Rafferty Dam

 Rafferty Dam is at the south-eastern corner of the lake, about 4.8 km upstream from Estevan.
 It was built in conjunction with the Grant Devine Dam (formally known as Alameda Dam), which was built further downstream on Moose Mountain Creek.
 Both dams are operated by the Saskatchewan Water Security Agency.
 The dam and reservoir provide flood control along the Souris River, irrigation, and recreation.

 The height of the top of the dam is 555 m above sea level.
 The maximum height available for flood control is 554 m.
 The normal full supply level is 550.5 m and the normal drawdown level is 549.5 m.
 The maximum draw down is 547.5 m above sea level.
 At full supply, the reservoir covers an area of 4881 ha.
 Two additional dams were built to contain the reservoir: The 12.1 m high Rafferty R3-2 Closure Dam and the 10.3 m high Rafferty R4-1 Closure Dam.
 Highway 606 crosses R3-2 and R4-1 is at Mainprize Regional Park.

 A 10 km long spillway connects the Boundary Dam Reservoir to McDonald Lake, allowing excess water to flow into McDonald Lake.
 The flow can also be reversed if necessary.

 In 2025, $15 million was spent in upgrades at the dam.
-The upgrades included $10 on repairs to the underdrainage system on the dam's spillway, $2.5 million in upgrades to the control structure at the diversion channel, and another $2.5 million in upgrades to the 11 km long Rafferty Road.
+The upgrades included $10 million on repairs to the underdrainage system on the dam's spillway, $2.5 million in upgrades to the control structure at the diversion channel, and another $2.5 million in upgrades to the 11 km long Rafferty Road.
 Rafferty road runs along the top of the dam and connects Highways 18 and 39.